Down Syndrome (cont.)

 Adults with Down Syndrome

 Adults with Down syndrome age prematurely.
 This leads to an increased risk for memory loss, dementia, late-onset seizures (tonic-clonic seizures in particular), and hypothyroidism.
 Many individuals will show signs of dementia and develop early-onset Alzheimer's disease by age 40.
-By the age of 60, 50%-70% of adults with Down syndrome will develop Alzheimer's disease.
+By the age of 60, a majority of adults with Down syndrome will develop Alzheimer's disease.
 Since individuals with Down syndrome are already cognitively impaired, it is challenging to diagnose dementia in this population.